 3. Boothbay And Boothbay Harbor

-Pro Tip: When you want to watch a Hallmark movie, in a charming Hallmark movie town, this waterfront condo in downtown Boothbay Harbor is just the thing.
-Cozy up on the sofa with your favorite cold weather libation, switch on a feel good Christmas movie, and play out the scenes in your own joyous seasonal script.
+Pro Tip: When you want to watch a Hallmark movie, in a charming Hallmark movie town, this waterfront rental in downtown Boothbay Harbor is just the thing.
+Cozy up on the sofa with your favorite cold-weather libation, switch on a feel-good Christmas movie, and play out the scenes in your own joyous seasonal script.

 Freeport, home to L.L.
 Bean’s flagship store, is a shopping mecca.
 The shopping district is easily walkable and during the Christmas season, it comes alive with festive decorations.
 The shopping district in Freeport is the center for the Sparkles for the Holidays celebration during the month of December.
 Shoppers will be enchanted by the seasonal decorations, and will certainly get you in the spirit of the season.

 L.L.
-Bean’s Northern Lights showcases stunning lighting displays, store windows decked out in festive holiday colors, along with fun and festive Instagramable photo tableaus that will make you the star of your own Hallmark Christmas movie.
+Bean’s Northern Lights showcases stunning light displays, store windows decked out in festive holiday colors, along with fun and festive Instagrammable photo tableaus that will make you the star of your own Hallmark Christmas movie.
 Of course, there is so much great shopping, and who doesn’t love all the cool and interesting gifts you can find in L.L.
-Bean and all the other shops in downtown Freeport.
+Bean and all the other shops in downtown Freeport?

 Pro Tip: Our Freeport destination guide is a great source of information about what to see and do in Freeport.
 You will love all the fun adventures awaiting your visit.